Michigan vs. Maryland NCAA Football Odds, Plays and Insights | November 20, 2021

 Maryland Stats and Trends

-- Maryland has three wins against the spread in 10 games this year.

-- The Terrapins have been underdogs by 14.5 points or more one time this season and have not covered the spread once.

-- Maryland's games this season have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- Maryland's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Maryland is 3-5 against the spread and 5-3 overall when the team piles up over 301.5 yards.
+- Maryland is 3-5 against the spread and 5-3 overall when the team totals more than 301.5 yards.

-- The Terrapins have turned the ball over two more times (16 total) than the Wolverines have forced a turnover (14) this season.
+- The Terrapins have turned the ball over 16 times this season, two more turnovers than the Wolverines have forced (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.